landaudiogo/cc-tutorials-2023/k8s/README.md

 ```

 As shown in the previous cronjob manifest, the `schedule` attribute indicates
-we want a job with the `jobTemplate` value to be created every minute.
-You can
+we want a job with the `jobTemplate` specification to be created every minute.
-create more elaborate rules, such as every 5 minutes, every 10 minutes, every
+You can create more elaborate rules, such as every 5 minutes, every 10 minutes,
-hour, every 10th minute, and so on...
+every hour, every 10th minute, and so on...
+Visit this

-Visit this [link](https://crontab.guru/) to check other cron expressions.
+[link](https://crontab.guru/) to check other cron expressions.

-Create the CronJob:
+Create the CronJob, and wait for it to create a pod every minute:
 ```bash
 sed 's/{{TOPIC}}/<your-topic>/g' < jobs/cronjob-template.yml | kubectl apply -f -
 watch kubectl get pods
 ```

-Delete the cronjob:
+Delete the CronJob:
 ```bash
 kubectl delete -f jobs/cronjob-template.yml
 ```